 Steven Carr is director of the Proteomics Platform at the Broad Institute of MIT and Harvard.
 He is internationally recognized as a leader in the development of novel proteomics methods and in their application in biology and medicine.

-Before joining the Broad Institute in 2004, Carr held scientific positions in the pharmaceutical and biotechnology industries, including Director of Computational and Structural Sciences at GlaxoSmithKline Pharmaceuticals and Senior Director of Protein Science and Technology at Millennium Pharmaceuticals in Cambridge, Massachusetts.
-He has over 180 publications on the development and use of proteomics and biological mass spectrometry.
-He is an associate editor of Molecular and Cellular Proteomics, and he has served on the editorial boards of Analytical Chemistry and Protein Science, among others.
+Prior to joining the Broad Institute in 2004, Carr held scientific leadership positions in the pharmaceutical and biotechnology industries, including Director of Computational and Structural Sciences at GlaxoSmithKline Pharmaceuticals and Senior Director of Protein Science and Technology at Millennium Pharmaceuticals in Cambridge, Massachusetts.
+He has over 200 publications on the development and use of proteomics and biological mass spectrometry.
+He is also an associate editor of Molecular and Cellular Proteomics, and has served on the editorial boards of Analytical Chemistry and Protein Science, among others.

 Carr received his B.S. from Union College and Ph.D. from MIT.